 In those early test-batch days, I wanted to share the chocolate to see if other people enjoyed the different origins as much as I did, so I would mold my finished chocolate into huge bars and break off thick chunks to give away.
 The chocolate was a hit, but this was not the easiest way to share and eat it.
-I soon invested in a set of molds that allowed me to produce smaller bars, which I’d wrap in paper stamped with my initials, “WM.”
-The label on the wrappers stuck, the chocolate continued getting rave reviews, and I became increasingly convinced that “Wm.
-Chocolate” could become a business.

 -Will Marx, chocolate maker and founder